Case study shared by Dr. Avani Tiwari

 I was a very confident, strong girl before marriage with lots of friends.
 I was the person people came to with their problems.
-I never worried.
-I loved shopping, watched music channels incessantly or had earphones in my ears the whole day.
-I thought getting married and going to Delhi would be fun.
+I never worried about small issues.
+I loved shopping, knew a lot about women’s fashion tips, watched music channels incessantly or had earphones on the whole day.
+I was looking forward to this next chapter in my life and thought getting married and going to Delhi would be fun.

 It was.
 For a few months.

 My husband and I enjoyed the first few months together immensely.
 We would be out every evening, shopping at small markets for cheap trinkets, eating roadside stuff, roaming about on bike or cycle-rickshaw.
 There was a movie every Sunday and a trip home, on the bike, every month.